 In my head, I think of this in terms of a kind of energy.
 Suppose you are running around a building with a lot of spiral staircases.
 You gain energy by descending staircases but lose energy by climbing staircases.
-In this Escher-esque world, you can travel the path of a
+In this Escher-esque world, you can travel the path of a knot and end up with more or less energy than you started with!
+(Sounds freaky, but this is just... monodromy.)

 Remark 5.4.3.
-Recall that for a transverse knot $\mathcal{T}$ , the self-linking number is just the writhe of a front projection.
-So, if $\mathcal{T}$ is a transverse push-off of $\Lambda$ , then
+Recall that for a transverse knot \mathcal{T} , the self-linking number is just the writhe of a front projection.
+So, if \mathcal{T} is a transverse push-off of Λ , then